tonymamo/getpackup/src/pages/blog/2020-11-23-suv-sleeping-platform-a-diy-guide-to-sleeping-inside.md

 ### <br></br>

-### If you find our posts useful, wait till you see the app we are developing.[ Please consider signing up for the beta of our app](www.getpackup.com), which aims to help you get outside on excursions faster and safer!
+### If you find our posts useful for getting outside, wait till you see the app we are developing.
+[Please consider signing up for the beta of our app](https://getpackup.com/), which aims to help you get outside on excursions faster and safer!